M-Mks/EDITO-Tutorials/README.md

 The repository includes the following tutorials:

-- A 4 Part Tutorial to EMODNet OGC Web Services
 - A Tutorial on using GDAL and Visualisation libraries for accessing, reprojecting and visualising EMODnet Shapefiles.
 - A Tutorial on using Xarray, DASK and imshow to visualise large amounts of data in small amounts of time